BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/sensor-integration/wire-sensor.md

 ---
 layout: default
-title: Smart Device Wiring
+title: Smart Device Hardware + Wiring
-parent: Sensor Integration
-grand_parent: Smart Device
+parent: Smart Device
 ---

-# Smart Device Wiring
+# Smart Device Hardware + Wiring
 {: .no_toc }

-This section provides an overview of how to wire a new sensor to the smart device and wiring considerations that should be taken into account.
+This section provides an overview of what hardware is required for the smart device and how the sensors are wired to it.
 {: .fs-6 .fw-300 }

 ## Table of contents